4GeeksAcademy/latam-pt30-Francomho-react-hello/README.md

 You can find other templates and resources like this at the [school github page](https://github.com/4geeksacademy/).

-#Trabajo Realizado
+# Trabajo Realizado
--Yussef Merhi: Footer y Jumbotron.
+- Yussef Merhi: Footer y Jumbotron.
--Francisco: Navbar y Cards.
+- Francisco: Navbar y Cards.